Editor’s Note: This post was updated on November 15, 2018, for accuracy and comprehensiveness. It was originally published on April 19, 2017.

 Time to Run With it!

-Body composition has a direct relationship with running, both on the effects of the sport itself and as a result of partaking.
-Running has been proven as an effective fat loss method with minimal muscle loss when participants are properly nourished and allow their body ample rest and recovery.
+The science is clear that running improves your body composition, which in turn improves your performance.
+Running has been proven as an effective way to lose fat with minimal muscle loss when participants are properly nourished and allow their body ample rest and recovery.

-Trained runners looking to further improve performance may not always benefit from more running; cross training with resistance exercises and diet management can help shave time off your personal best.
-But even if you’re new to running, you can improve not only your overall health but also your body composition by adding some running to your routine.
+Trained runners looking to decrease their race time may not always benefit from more volume; cross-training with resistance exercises and diet management (both nutrition and getting enough calories) can help shave time off your personal best.
+But even if you’re a beginner, you can improve not only your overall health but also your body composition by adding running to your cardio routine.

-If you're new to running, start with small, achievable goals.
-It’s tempting to go out and run as fast as you can for as long as you can, but you’ll last longer and grow stronger if you start with small steps.
-Add a couple of minutes of running to your walks and gradually increase the time spent running.
-Begin slow, be patient with yourself, and don't worry about your how fast you’re running yet.
-Even small steps can have a profound effect on your body composition, and you’ll be running longer and faster in no time.
-With a consistent running program, start tracking those body composition changes and watch how much you can achieve.
+If you’re just getting started, set small, achievable goals.
+It’s tempting to go out and start marathon running, but you’ll last longer and improve your cardio faster if you start with small steps.
+Add a couple of minutes of running to your walks and gradually increase the time.
+Begin slow, be patient with yourself, and don’t worry about your how fast you’re running yet.
+Even small steps can have profound changes on your body composition and cardiovascular health, and you’ll be running longer and faster in no time.